bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mosharrafa.md

 * As a result of the shortage in qualified personnel this degree was made sufficient for a university teaching post.
 * We noted above that Mosharrafa was appointed as Professor of Applied Mathematics at the University of Cairo in 1926.
 * Professor Mosharrafa has been acting as head of the department of Pure Mathematics.
-* Mosharrafa married Dawlat H Zayed (1910-1989); they had one son Mostafa Ali Mosharrafa, born in Cairo on 22 February 1936 and died in July 1992 in Houston, Texas, USA.
 * The Royal Institute of Oriental Music is co-operating by nominating competent instrumentalists to do the work of tuning.
 * Mosharrafa Pasha was a prominent University figure.
 * Not only was Mosharrafa Pasha active within the Sphere of University, but he devoted himself also to the creation of a scientific milieu in Egypt.